San Diego Family Law Attorneys to Assist With Getting a Divorce in the Military

 - Either receive a portion of the military member’s pension or be the beneficiary of the Survivor Benefit Plan.

 Qualifying under the CHCBP can be complicated and quite confusing.
 There are many deadlines, forms, documentation and coverage options you need to be acutely aware of to make sure you are eligible for medical benefits.
-Our experienced family law attorneys will aggressively fight for your right to obtain and keep your CHCBP insurance coverage.
+Our experienced San Diego divorce attorneys will aggressively fight for your right to obtain and keep your CHCBP insurance coverage.

 Other options for obtaining health care coverage.
 If you do not qualify for medical benefits through TRICARE or CHCBP, you should explore other options with your family law attorney.
 You may want to negotiate medical care and expenses as part of your support to be included in the divorce settlement.